When will the program change, and why?

 - the test – the new screening test will now look for HPV (which causes almost all cervical cancers), not just abnormal cells (like the Pap smear test did)

-- how often it’s needed – a better test means you will only need to screen every five years
+- how often it’s needed – a better test means that after your first HPV test, you only need to be screened once every five years

 - the starting age – the first test will be done at 25, rather than 18-20.